AvtsVivek/LearnVsExt/src/tasks/800850-HighlightWord/ReadMe.md

 ![Tool tip ](images/52_50ToolTipeInAction.jpg)

-10. Note the [ContentType("any")] on the class **LineAsyncQuickInfoSourceProvider **
+10. Note the [ContentType("text")] on the class **HighlightWordTaggerProvider**

-So try opening any kind of file.
-A tool tip must appear.

 # Notes
 1. I am not sure this is working.
 Need to check again.
+The highlighting seems to be working the same.